Slamy/Wiki_MiSTer/Core-porting-notes.md

 ```verilog
 input   RESET
 ```
 This signal is asserted while ARM part is under initial preparation.
 It can be used as an initial reset.
 It won't be asserted anymore during the whole work of core except when the user chooses another core from OSD.
-Then ARM will assert RESET in the existing core to let it stop any possible activity before switching to another core (cores loaded through USB Blaster won't get "bye-bye" RESET).
+Then ARM will assert `RESET` in the existing core to let it stop any possible activity before switching to another core (cores loaded through USB Blaster won't get "bye-bye" reset).
-If core uses DDR3 memory (Scaler isn't counted) then initial and bye-bye RESET is crucial for correct work.
+If core uses DDR3 memory (scaler isn't counted) then initial and bye-bye reset are crucial for correct operation.
 You will get a hard hang if DDR3 is accessed during RESET.

 ```verilog
 inout  [45:0] HPS_BUS
 ```
-Pass it as-is to hps_io module.
+Pass it as-is to `hps_io` module.

 ```verilog
 output        CLK_VIDEO,